AutumnFloof/HL-Modding-Guide/README.md

 ## Parenting The Armature And Weight Painting The Mesh

-Next well parent the armature to the mesh and weight paint it that way the new model can move in game
+Next we'll parent the armature to the mesh and weight paint it that way the new model can move in game

 The first thing is `Select Only Your New Mesh` then `Hold Shift` -> `Click One Of The Bones` -> Press `Ctrl P` -> `Select Armature Deform`